sunfounder/esp-4wd/docs/source/app_control_python.rst

   :width: 450
   :align: center

-**Step 3:小车响应**
+**Step 3: Response**

-当ESP-4WD Car接收到来自Sunfounder Controller不同控件的数据时，它需要做出相应的响应。
+When ESP-4WD Car receives data from different controls of Sunfounder Controller, it needs to respond accordingly.
 Let’s write a piece of code that uses the widgets on the Sunfounder Controller to control the movement of the car.
 The K widget(cross-shaped steering wheel) controls the direction of the car, and the H widget(slider) controls the speed of the car.

-Turn the code to line 43，我们将以下代码添加在这一行里。（有部分被注释的内容未展示，请不要将它们删除。）
+Turn the code to line 43, we add the following code in this line.

 .. code-block:: python